marcomlaghi/marcomlaghi.github.io/_pages/about.md

-**Courses Taught**
+**Courses**
 ======
 * Summer Institute in Computational Social Science
-Teaching Assistant
+Teaching Assistant for Zixi Chen, Jia Miao, and Yongjun Zhang
-NYU-Shanghai, Center for Applied Social and Economic Research: Summer 2025
+NYU-Shanghai, Center for Applied Social and Economic Research Summer 2025

 * The Family
-Teaching Assistant with Recitation Sessions
+Teaching Assistant with Recitation Sessions for Lawrence Wu
-New York University, Sociology: Fall 2024
+New York University, Sociology
+Fall 2024

 * Introduction to Computational Social Science and Generative AI
-Teaching Assistant with Lab Sessions
+Teaching Assistant with Lab Sessions for Yongjun Zhang
-NYU-Shanghai, Center for Applied Social and Economic Research: Summer 2023 (Online); Summer 2024 (Online); Summer 2025 (In-person)
+NYU-Shanghai, Center for Applied Social and Economic Research Summer 2023 (Online); Summer 2024 (Online); Summer 2025 (In-person)